Below you can find out what the partnership will do and how it will do it.

 - The groups will decide what to talk about at their meetings and invite speakers on key topics of interest.
 The chairs of the group will also feedback what has happened at partnership board and tell the partnership board what the views of people are locally.

-The membership of the local Valuing People groups will be looked at yearly by the chair and group.
+The membership of the local Valuing People groups will be reviewed each year by the co-chairs and group.

 The Engagement and Partnership Officer and the chairs of the Valuing People group will meet regularly to talk about agendas and feedback what is happening locally and nationally.